About Graded Assignments

 "How do we submit assignments for grading?"

-It is the responsibility of the student enrolled in the LIVE or GUIDED class to submit the assignments through the STAA Student Zone.
+It is the responsibility of the student enrolled in the live class to submit the assignments through the STAA Student Zone.
 Advisors cannot grade work that is not submitted in the proper place.
 Each assignment has a special place on the course page in the Student Zone where assignment files can be uploaded.
 The student will use the "submit/upload" dialog box on the Student Zone to find the assignment file on his computer, watch for it to upload to the website, and then click the "Submit assignment" button to watch for the submission receipt message.
 The Student Zone will display a confirmation message with a date and time.
 The notifications area in the top right corner of the website near the student's name will also keep a log of the submission.

 This process will be described during the orientation meeting for each class.
 Students may also ask questions about the submission process on the course's Q & A Forum throughout the semester.